Admission to Graduate Study

 KU seniors may apply to co-enroll in a degree or certificate program.
 See the policy on Seniors and Graduate Study (Coenrollment).

+Applicants with KU degrees do not need to provide an official copy of their KU transcript.
 Degree- and certificate-seeking applicants admitted in the final term of an active degree program at KU do not need to provide official copies of their transcript.
 Degree completion will be verified with the Registrar's Office so that students may enroll for their second semester.

 213 Strong Hall